 A website comment this morning brought this BBC link about the story to my attention.
 It’s worthy of its own post.
 The accompanying slide show is absolutely gorgeous.

-I’d be thrilled if China’s Wings could catch a draft from China’s new passion for its fascinating past — it’s going to be published in Chinese.
+I’d be thrilled if China’s Wings could catch a draft from China’s new passion for its fascinating past.